 Below is a list of day hikes available from the South Rim.
-Clicking on each trail name will download a printable PDF trail description from the National Park Service which provides information regarding elevations, distances and other valuable details.
+Clicking on each trail name will download a printable trail description from the National Park Service which provides information regarding elevations, distances and other valuable details.
 Be sure to check for Critical Backcountry Updates on the Park Service web site.
-You can download a PDF trail description of each trail from the Grand Canyon’s backcountry office.
+You can download a trail description of each trail from the Grand Canyon’s backcountry office.

 Backcountry permits are not required for day hikes.
 A permit is only required if you will be spending the night and camping below the rim.
 For more information on getting a permit, visit the Grand Canyon Backcountry Permits page.